 GSIM is one of the cornerstones for modernising official statistics and moving away from subject matter silos.
 It is a key element of the strategic vision of the High-Level Group for the Modernisation of Official Statistics (HLG-MOS) and is endorsed by the Conference of European Statisticians.

 The modernisation of statistical production is needed for statistical organisations to remain relevant and flexible in a dynamic and competitive information environment.
 It is hoped that statistical organisations will adopt and implement GSIM and the common language it provides.
-However, a model alone cannot transform an organisation or its processes.
-In order to meet the future needs of statistical organisations, GSIM is designed to allow for innovative approaches to statistical production to the greatest extent possible.
-It is one of the main foundations of the Common Statistical Production Architecture (CSPA), a collaborative initiative to design common and interchangeable services with standard interfaces that support standardisation and modernisation.
-At the same time, GSIM supports current ways of producing statistics.

 This paper provides an introduction to GSIM, summarising the key points for a relatively general statistical audience.
 For more detail, please see the GSIM documents available on the GSIM wiki.